scious/documentation/docs/scious-search/latest.md

 <Figure src="img/scious-search/Refresh search results.png" />

 Refresh the search results from a Scious Search element.
+This action is typically used directly following any Create or Update a search record action in scenarios where users should be able to see the effect of those changes reflected in search results.

 **Inputs**